Cold weather has arrived and the season is over. Now is the time to start looking for some fun baseball activities that you can do indoors.

 Maintaining agility and balance is an essential part of playing at your full potential.
 While you will be limited to the distances you can run indoors, you will still be able to get a good agility/cardio workout in.
 As with any workout, you should check with your doctor to make sure you are healthy enough to exercise.
 These are drills we have been doing for years with great results.
 When spring arrives, you will be miles ahead of the competition.

 Start with your normal stretching routine.
 This is very important before doing any vigorous activity.
 After you have stretched out, start jogging in place.
 You can do this as long as you want.
 Set up 2 cones 10′-15′ apart (further if you have the space).
 Keep your “quick steps” going as you jog around each cone.
-When you get to each cone, jog around each one backwards 3 times in circle.
+When you get to each cone, jog around each one backwards 3 times in circles.
 Doing this drill is really going to improve your foot work skills.

 Now move the cones closer together, about 4′-6′ apart.
 Start with your right foot against one cone and push off towards the other cone.
 You are basically jumping from side to side between the cones.
 Have someone roll a ball at you and practice fielding in the middle of your jumps.
 This drill is going to greatly improve your side to side movement on the field.